Una película de huevos: Release

 The film was released in theaters in Mexico on 21 April 2006.
 The film, along with its successor, were released on DVD in the United States as a "2-Pack".
 However, neither film received in a major U.S. release due to their "racist" and "violent" nature, which failed to comply with the American humor code within the industry and the 2 films have no English subtitles or dubs.

 Sequels

 The success of the film has spawned into a series of films.
 The first sequel, Otra película de huevos y un pollo was released in 2009, and the second sequel, Un gallo con muchos huevos, was released in 2015, both of which also became box office successes.

 A fourth installment, titled Un rescate de huevitos, was released on August 12, 2021.
 The fifth and final installment, titled Huevitos congelados, was released on December 14, 2022 on Vix+.

 Videogame

 A video game based on the film was released on 19 April 2010, named Un Juego de Huevos.
 It was designed and released exclusively for the Zeebo system, a 3G wireless-enabled entertainment and education platform from Zeebo Inc. currently available in Mexico and Brazil.

+Upcoming live-action remake

+In 2025, Videocine announced that the live-action adaptation of the film is in works.